jgoerz/hugo-docsy-simple/content/en/blog/category-2/_index.md

 This is the category 2 landing page
 {{% /pageinfo %}}

 This is the Category 2 landing page.
-It will list all the notes below this section, on the left, and tags and categories on the right.
+It will list all the posts below this section, on the left, and tags and categories on the right.